SteelSeries/gamesense-sdk/doc/tutorials/audiovisualizer_tutorial.md

 }
 ```

-The event data itself is another JSON object, but serialized into a string.
+The event data itself is another JSON object.
 The exact format of this data is different based on the handler, but a common format used for single-value events is this:

 ```json
 {